mr-vaibh/evolves/README.md

 # Evolves

-### Todo(s)
+## Todo(s)

- - FIX: admin
- - search filters
+ ASAP
  - BUG: cart amount remains unchanged if price is lowered and item is already persent in cart
- - provide the list of country in checkout and let select dynamic currency (shop views.py - checkout view)
  - URGENT: track package, is delivered?
+ - search filters
+ - FIX: admin

+ Optional
  - bold border in your orders
+ - Pagination in Your Orders

+ Advanced
+ - provide the list of country in checkout and let select dynamic currency (shop views.py - checkout view)